Sayyid Akbar: Motives

-Babrak's motives for the assassination have not been resolved, as he was shot dead by police shortly after attacking Khan.
+Akbar's motives for the assassination have not been resolved, as he was shot dead by police shortly after attacking Khan.

 The lack of evidence has led to the rise of many conspiracy theories regarding Khan's assassination, particularly theories that put forward the idea that he was killed at the behest of foreign powers.
-There was speculation among the Pakistani public that Babrak had been enlisted as an agent of the Soviet Union to kill Khan, who had been steering Pakistan towards the United States in the ongoing Cold War.
+There was speculation among the Pakistani public that Akbar had been enlisted as an agent of the Soviet Union to kill Khan, who had been steering Pakistan towards the United States in the ongoing Cold War.
 However, others theories have instead alleged that the assassination was orchestrated by the United States.
 The assassination had come seven months after the Rawalpindi conspiracy, a failed coup d'état by the Pakistan Army against Khan and his government.

-The Afghan government has denied any role in Khan's assassination and stated that Babrak was acting independently.
+The Afghan government has denied any role in Khan's assassination and stated that Akbar was acting independently.

-In a 1972 interview, Babrak's brother, Mazrak Zadran, denied that his brother killed the prime minister.
+In a 1972 interview, Akbar's brother, Mazrak Zadran, denied that his brother killed the prime minister.

 Family

 Sayyid had two sons, including Dilawar Khan.
-His wife was Musammat Malmal Bibi.
+His other son was Farooq Babrakzai, who in 2025 released a book titled The Assassination of Liaquat Ali Khan, which criticises the Pakistani government's official account of events.
+Sayyid's wife was Musammat Malmal Bibi.